JohannesLorenz/zyn-wavetable-concept/modulation-type-transitions.md

 # Problems

-* Disabling WT modulation on a running note which was started with WT modulation
+* Disabling WT/non-WT modulation on a running note which was started with WT/non-WT modulation
-  - requires to recompute OscilGen::get
+  - requires to recompute the new table (possibly with the random seeds/with the wavetable)
-  - requires to somehow keep the table still in memory (complicated reference counts?)
+  - requires to somehow keep the old table still in memory (complicated reference counts?)
-* Enablind WT modulation on a running note requires the note to still wait for MW to generate the note (=> complicated code)
+* Enabling WT/non-WT modulation on a running note requires the note to still wait for MW to generate the note (=> complicated code)
 * Enabling/Disabling WT modulation on a running note can lead to jumps/clips (Like with every other modulation, but for other modulations, we must stay backward compatible: Changing between them shall change how the ADnote is being played)

 => We try to solve all this by disabling transitions (between WT and non-WT) and let them lead to a quick fade out instead.